arijitsinha80/hid-sp18-405/notebook.md

 * 2018/03/09 Modified the make file for Swagger Service
 * 2018/03/15 Rewrite the github issues
 * 2018/03/15 Create the docker file for swagger (nlp service)
+* 2018/03/25 Modify the docker file for hadoop
+* 2018/03/28 Finally made the docker file for hadoop work

 # Writing